 Recognitions of his contributions to scientific citizenship included Chair of the Board of Trustees of the International Board of Soil Research and Management and Chairman of the Board of Governors of the International Crops Research Institute for the Semi-arid Tropics.
 His many honours include receipt of the Order of Canada and induction into the Alberta Order of Excellence.

 Thanks to a bequest from Dr Bentley and his wife, Helen S. Bentley, the Bentley Cropping Systems Fellowship was established in 1999 and managed by IDRC.

-As of 2016, and every two years, IDRC offers the renamed Bentley Research Fellowship to one of the top candidates identified through the IDRC Doctoral Research Award (IDRA) Call and working on issues related to Agriculture and Environment.
+As of 2016, and every two years, IDRC offers the renamed Bentley Research Fellowship to one of the top candidates identified through the IDRC Doctoral Research Award (IDRA) Call and working on issues related to agriculture and environment, which has been changed to Climate resilience and sustainable food systems in 2020.
 For information on the Call, please visit the funding page.

 Dr Bentley passed away April 12, 2008.